-My Nana is no longer with us and my mum is living with dementia and resides in the excellent Bakewells’ care home.
-She still likes nothing better than a cup of tea and a sit down.
-It breaks the monotony of days that stretch out in perpetual lockdown and is an opportunity for social interaction.
-And she has never liked to be far from a biscuit.
+Neither of them are still with us.
+Before she died mum spent 5 years, mainly contentedly, in the excellent Bakewells’ care home.
+She liked nothing better than a cup of tea and a sit down.
+It broke the monotony of days that stretch out in perpetual lockdown and was an opportunity for social interaction.
+And she never liked to be far from a biscuit.

 When Covid-19 meant the care home had to close its doors to friends and family visiting, it was important to find alternative ways of maintaining contact.
 Video chats, letters and cards helped – deploying old technology and new.
 But since there’s nothing like a nice cuppa and a natter I set out to replicate the experience in blog format.

 Blogging for Bakewells

 Bakewells Care Home uses the blog posts as stimulus material to get conversations started with their lovely residents over a cup of tea.
 They project the blog pages on their smart TV screen and the carers and Activity Co-ordinator facilitate the nattering – and of course they join in.
 Some residents just enjoy being read to, looking at the images and listening.
 Carers and residents alike love to connect over old times, recall memories and learn from the stories that are told and re-told.
 Sometimes there is song and dance.